Ocezo/Plates/README.md

 # Plates
-Matlab Plate Recognition
+**Matlab Plate Recognition**

-This project aims to read any car plate with Matlab.
-Some functions come from Peter Kovesi's libray (https://www.peterkovesi.com/matlabfns/#spatial) but they are also provided here (just to forget to add them in your Matlab path).
+This project aims to read any car plate in **Matlab**.
+Some functions come from **Peter Kovesi**'s [libray](https://www.peterkovesi.com/matlabfns/#spatial).
+So don't forget to add the *PeterKovesi* directory into your Matlab path.

-The next step will shape the rectification (basically a homography) of the ROI from 4 Harris corners and some parallel lines detected by a Hough transfom.
+The next step will consist to rectify the region of interest (with a homography basically) from the 4 Harris corners and the main lines detected by a Hough transform.